openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune-User-Guide.md

 **Function**

-Query the supported workload types, profiles, and the values of Active.
+Query the supported profile, and the values of Active.

 **Format**